This discreet newsletter will teach you how to make him cum hard, give freaky oral sex & make him scream your name in bed. Click here to get it.

 Other Issues That Weaken Your Pelvic Floor – On the other hand, even if you’ve never given birth, you might have weak pelvic floor muscles.
 Constant constipation, frequent heavy lifting, high-impact exercise, being obese, smoking, and even menopause can contribute to weak pelvic floor muscles.
 These muscles can weaken over time, from injury or even due to surgery.

-A physical therapist can also ensure that you’re doing the exercises correctly, which is important given that one study found 70% of women are unable to perform the exercises without guidance according to one survey [9], and ensure that issues such as tissue or nerve damage aren’t causing your exercises to be less effective.
+Get guidance – A physical therapist can also ensure that you’re doing the exercises correctly, which is important given that one study found 70% of women are unable to perform the exercises without guidance [9], and ensure that issues such as tissue or nerve damage aren’t causing your exercises to be less effective.

 Side Note: There are multiple different kinds of normal vaginas.